markup-theme/markup-theme/docs/md/_sources/md.md.txt

 ### Tokens

-There is not an easy way to use reStructuredText-based tokens with Markdown content, as the tokens are typically authored inline within paragraphs.
+There is not an easy way to use reStructuredText-based tokens with Markdown content, as the tokens are typically located inline within paragraphs.

 ```eval_rst